SELF-CARE FOR BLACK WOMEN IN LEADERSHIP PROGRAM (BAY AREA)

 All online gatherings are held on Zoom and will go from 10am to 5pm PST, with a two-hour midday break.

 ABOUT THE PROGRAM

-Twelve Black women meet over a period of eight months as a learning community through five in-person gatherings.
+Sixteen Black women will form a learning community that will meet online for five sessions (September 9 - October 30).
 Sessions are co-facilitated by the CompassPoint team and outside facilitators.

 We believe that in order for healing from multigenerational trauma to occur, Black women MUST be afforded space to find their true voice and lift it up, to speak for themselves, and play an active role in determining what that healing should look like.

 We explore various self-care practices that can be used to center and promote health and wellness, including yoga, art, meditation, exercise, and breathing techniques.